jrade/JrBoost/ReadMe.txt

 	a Python 3 installation with NumPy
 	the Eigen and pybind11 C++ libraries

-JrBoost has been built with:
+JrBoost has been built on Windows 10 with:

   Microsoft Visual Studio 2019
   Anaconda version 4.9.2 (includes Python version 3.8.5 and NumPy version 1.19.2)